ocvt/dolabra/README.md

 easily send in a custom `sub` (auth identifier) without going through a proper idp.

+### Stripe

+Register a Stripe webhook on the `checkout.session.completed` event to send events to https://API_URL/noauth/payment/success.
+The relevant env vars should be self-explanatory.

 ### Environmental variables

 Create `dolabra.env` (copy `dolabra.env.sample`) with the following variables